floresloyd/codepath-ios101-prework/README.md

 --------------------------------------------------------------------------------------------
 Brainstorm

+- Apps & features I like about them
     1. Camera
       - Automatic animal and plant detection
       - qr recognition
       - simple ui
     2. discord mobile
        - compact ui that fits a lot of the desktop features onto the phone
        - real time call and video call integration
        - smooth animations when transitioning through pages
     3. radio garden
       - beautiful ui with 3d model of the globe
       - very fast api
       - smooth

+- Apps I would like to build
+  1. Goutpal -- intensive diet pocketbook for people who have gout.
+It will have a list of foods with high purine but also have the option to take a photo of your food and it will identify if it can trigger gout
+  2. animaldex -- a way for people to take pictures of animals they see and have a portable collection of all the animals and species they ever seen just like a pokedex